The hallway smelled like berry potpourri.

 The ceiling was exposed, loft-style, which matched the bare brick walls—part of the original 1920s structure, the marketing material downstairs had told me proudly.
 I grabbed the blue latex gloves from the side pocket of my blazer and pulled them over my hands with a snap.
 There was a white Turkish sofa with throw pillows, a fancy rug on the hardwood, a TV stand with no TV.
 The small kitchen table in the nook had four matching chairs.
 The furnishings were nice but the space was snug, definitely smaller than I’d thought coming into the building from the street.
 But then, I’m sure that was intentional.
 High ceilings with equally high windows give you the impression of space and make you feel like you’re getting more for your money.

 On the other side of the tall exterior windows was a three-foot-wide balcony.
-It was swarming with very large birds — black with scruffy collars and bare heads.
-One of them spread its wings and swiped its claws at another.
+The open space was swarming with wasps.

-“It’s just,” Shané went on, “I could get into trouble.”
+“It’s just,” she went on from the door, “I could get into trouble.”

 “I thought you said the resident moved out.”

 She looked at the paper on the clipboard in her arms.
-“That’s what the computer says, but — ”
+“That’s what the computer says, but I don’t—”

 “Then it’s fine.”

-Police need a warrant to do a full search someone’s residence of course, but we’re always free to inspect anything the general public can see — stuff on the lawn, for example, or whatever anyone is doing in full view of the living room window.
-But that limitation only applies to an occupied dwelling.
-If the resident “abandons” it — if you move out of your house, for example, and put the place up for sale — then the police can enter and search without having to meet the criteria for a warrant, on the theory that there’s no longer an expectation of privacy.
+Police generally need a warrant to do a full search of someone’s residence, but we’re always free to inspect anything the general public can see—stuff on the lawn, for example, or whatever anyone is doing in full view of the living room window.
+But that’s only if the dwelling is occupied.
+If the resident “abandons” it—if you move out of your house, for example, and put it up for sale—then the police can enter and search without having to meet the criteria for a warrant on the theory that there’s no longer an expectation of privacy.

 Shané checked her clipboard.
 “Ummm, yes.”